When treatment hasn't worked

 Yes, when clinically indicated.
 Medication decisions are made collaboratively, with a clear explanation of the rationale, expected benefits, and what to monitor.

-In California, visits are scheduled through Headway.
-Accepted plans include Aetna, Cigna, United Healthcare, Anthem Blue Cross, and others.
-Insurance eligibility is verified through Headway at the time of scheduling.
+Yes.
+In California, appointments are scheduled through Headway, which verifies your coverage automatically at the time of booking.
+Accepted plans include Aetna, Cigna, United Healthcare, Anthem Blue Cross, and others — Headway confirms eligibility before anything is finalized.

 Yes.
 Many patients come specifically for diagnostic clarification or treatment reassessment.
 Prior records are welcome and reviewed carefully as part of the evaluation.